 Most of the DIY homemade laundry soap recipes you'll see use Fels Naptha Soap, a real soap that's been around for 100 years and is specially designed for the laundry.

-If you don't want to use a commercial soap as the base for your laundry soap, you can substitute any bar of soap, though I do recommend one that's not got a lot of extra oil (superfatted).
+If you don't want to use a commercial soap as the base for your laundry soap, you can substitute any bar of soap, though we do recommend one that's not got a lot of extra oil (superfatted).
 Many folks use a 100% lard soap with 0% superfat.
 You want a good, super-cleansing bar.
 (Extra oil is good for your skin, but not for your clothes.)
 If you don't mind that it's not a "natural" soap, the Fels Naptha Soap works great.

 - 1 bar of fels naptha (or other) soap with a low superfat